 In addition to the machine-learning algorithms, the GRT also contains a large number of pre-processing, post-processing, and feature-extraction algorithms such as:

-The GRT has not yet been officially released but a development version can be downloaded from googlecode: GRT and also on the GRT Wiki.
+The current development version of the GRT can be downloaded from googlecode and also on the main GRT Wiki.

-You can find the main GRT Wiki here, which includes tutorials, code examples, and instuctions on how to download and integrate the GRT in your own c++ projects.
+The GRT Wiki includes tutorials, code examples, and instuctions on how to download and integrate the GRT in your own C++ projects.

 The wiki also features a guide to getting started if you've never used machine learning or gesture recognition before.